akajuvonen/akajuvonen.github.io/_posts/2017-12-22-vanishing-gradient.md

 I'm going to give a little of bit of background information needed to understand the problem.
-Some basic understanding of neural networks is useful at this point.I'm not going to go into too much detail because there are already countless resources available.
+Some basic understanding of neural networks is useful at this point.
+I'm not going to go into too much detail because there are already countless resources available.

 A neural network consists of *neurons* (or nodes).
 They take input data